 The aggregate of the Group's share of profit or loss of an associate is shown on the face of the consolidated statement of profit or loss outside operating profit and represents profit or loss after income tax.
 When necessary, adjustments are made to bring the accounting policies in line with those of the Group.
 After application of the equity method, the Group determines whether it is necessary to recognise an impairment loss on its investment in its associate.
 At each reporting date, the Group determines whether there is objective evidence that the investment in the associate is impaired.
-If there is such evidence, the Group calculates the amount of impairment as the difference between the recoverable amount of the associate and its carrying value, and then recognises the loss as 'Share of results of an associate, the Group measures and recognises any retained investment at its fair value.
+If there is such evidence, the Group calculates the amount of impairment as the difference between the recoverable amount of the associate and its carrying value, and then recognises the loss as 'Share of results of an associate' in the consolidated statement of profit or loss.
+Upon loss of significant influence over the associate, the Group measures and recognises any retained investment at its fair value.
 Any difference between the carrying amount of the associate upon loss of significant influence and the fair value of the retained investment and proceeds from disposal is recognised in the consolidated statement of profit or loss.